-Exercising regularly means going through lots of fitness gear.
-Instead of just tossing out old kicks or a worn-out yoga mat, do something good for the Earth.
+There's more you can do to give back.
+Since exercising regularly means going through lots of fitness gear, instead of just tossing out old kicks or a worn-out yoga mat, do something good for the Earth.
 Here are ways to recycle or reuse old workout gear.

-- Donate: You can toss them in a Goodwill bin, or send them to an organization that'll put them to good use.
+- Donate: You can toss them in a Goodwill bin or send them to an organization that'll put them to good use.
 Soles4Souls's tagline is "Saving the world — one pair at a time."
 This organization takes your tired but "gently worn" sneakers and finds needy feet to fill them.
-You can drop off your pairs at a location near you, or host a shoe drive to collect a whole bunch to mail at once.
-Another organization, One World Running, a Colorado-based nonprofit organization has been serving runners around the globe since 1986.
+You can drop off your pairs at a location near you or host a shoe drive to collect a whole bunch to mail at once.
+Another organization, Colorado-based nonprofit organization One World Running, has been serving runners around the globe since 1986.
 Through collection programs, it's able to provide shoes for needy runners across the world.
 Check here for drop-off locations.

 - Reuse: Keep an old pair of sneakers around for days when you're running or walking in the rain or on muddy trails.
 Some people even use old shoes as plant potters — talk about going green!
 Fill a disinfected shoe with soil and grow some basil or cilantro on your deck or windowsill.

-- Donate: When you buy newer gear, pass on your old gear to friends or siblings, or donate them to Goodwill, a homeless shelter, or other charity store.
+- Donate: When you buy newer gear, pass on your old gear to friends or siblings, or donate them to Goodwill, a homeless shelter, or another charity store.

 - Recycle: Patagonia accepts all its products back for recycling.
 Either mail them to Patagonia or drop them off at a retail store.

 - Reuse: Used fitness clothes make excellent old rags for cleaning.
 Cut them up and store them in a bag under the kitchen sink.